lantanagroup/safr-content-ig/input/pagecontent/specification.md

 #### NHSNLink Pull from NHSN

 When NHSNLink pulls data from EHRs, both NHSNLink and the NHSN application reside within an NHSN-controlled environment.
 NHSNLink first retrieves the latest FHIR measures and related resources from the measure source and extracts the data requirements for each measure.
-NHSNLink queries the data source for data; evaluates the data against a measure; prepares bundles containing MeasureReport and supporting resources; and then performs pre-qualification (see NHSNLink FHIR Validation and Pre-qualification section below).
+NHSNLink queries the data source for data; evaluates the data against a measure; prepares bundles containing MeasureReport and supporting resources; and then performs pre-qualification.
 Additionally, it conducts measure-specific FHIR validation checks, before making the data available to NHSN back-end systems.
 In this scenario, the data source SHALL have a FHIR API that, at a minimum, provides read access to all resources required by the measure(s).

 <div>
 <figure class="figure">